SpoC: Spoofing Camera Fingerprints: Acknowledgement

 \section{Acknowledgement}

-We gratefully acknowledge the support of this research by the AI Foundation, a TUM-IAS Rudolf M\"o{\ss}bauer Fellowship, and Google Faculty Award.
-In addition, this material is based on research sponsored by the Air Force Research Laboratory and the Defense Advanced Research Projects Agency under agreement number FA8750-16-2-0204.
+We gratefully acknowledge the support of this research by the AI Foundation, a TUM-IAS Hans Fischer Senior Fellowship, and Google Faculty Research Award.
+In addition, this material is based on research sponsored by the Defense Advanced Research Projects Agency (DARPA) and the Air Force Research Laboratory (AFRL) under agreement number FA8750-20-2-1004.
 The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright notation thereon.
-The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of the Air Force Research Laboratory and the Defense Advanced Research Projects Agency or the U.S. Government.
+The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of DARPA and AFRL or the U.S. Government.
+This work is also supported by the PREMIER project, funded by the Italian Ministry of Education, University, and Research within the PRIN 2017 program.